derRiesenOtter/bachelor/docs/thesis/discussion.typ

 well-established methods that allow for clear feature attribution.
 Neural networks, on the other hand, are inherently more complex due to their depth and non-linear structure.
-In this study, it was experimented with saliency-based visualization techniques to inspect model behavior, but these efforts were exploratory and did not yield concrete insights.
-Still, the potential for saliency methods to uncover biologically meaningful sequence or structure motifs remains promising.
+In this study, it was experimented with saliency-based visualization techniques to inspect model behavior.
+The comparison of these saliency maps showed similarities to @llps propensity profiles created by catGranule 2.0.
+This approach may hold potential for further analysis that could be used to find relevant sequence sections for @llps.

 An important theme throughout this work is the limited availability of curated data.
 The success of the @cnn model, despite being relatively lightweight, is